-Competed the Fellowship Category Tool to identify the best Fellowship descriptor aligned to your achievements in higher education professional practice.
+Completed the Fellowship Category Tool to identify the best Fellowship descriptor aligned to your achievements in higher education professional practice.
 The tool consists of a set of statements that are aligned to the UKPSF and are asked about the range of activities you undertake.
 The process takes 10 to 20 minutes and provides an individually tailored report showing which category your practice is most closely aligned to.
 The report will be sent to you via email.

-Share your results with the PSF Pathway Coordinator.
+Share your results with the PSF Pathway Coordinator

 You will be allocated a mentor as well as access to our Moodle Site where you can download a copy of the application template and handbook.
-You will also have access to a Google Folder to submit your completed claim.

 Complete your template and submit it by the deadlines of either the last working day in June or January.